virtual-labs/exp-rebound-hammer-test-iitd/experiment/references.md

 IS:516-Part 5/Sec 4(2018) Non-Destructive Testing of Concrete - Rebound Hammer Test

-IS:516-Part 5/Sec 1 (2018) Non-Destructive Testing of Concrete - Ultrasonic PulseVelocity Test
+IS:516-Part 5/Sec 1 (2018) Non-Destructive Testing of Concrete - Ultrasonic Pulse Velocity Test

 IS:456 (2000) Plain and Reinforced Concrete - Code of Practice